What Is Preeclampsia?

 Expecting a baby is a very special time.
 It is also a time when you may be susceptible to getting unexpected health conditions.
 One of those is preeclampsia, which can feel symptomless but can be very serious.

-Preeclampsia can happen before, during or after pregnancy.
-It is indicated by an increase in blood pressure and problems with one or more organs, such as the kidneys.
+Pregnant women can develop high blood pressure after 20 weeks of pregnancy or up to six weeks after having their babies.
+High blood pressure during pregnancy and in the first six weeks postpartum is when your blood pressure is higher than 140/90 mmHg.
 Fortunately, it is easily found during routine prenatal care visits.
 So, be sure to go to all of your prenatal appointments and have your blood pressure checked regularly.

 High blood pressure is only one symptom of preeclampsia.
 Other possible warning signs include: